Whether we run road or trail, long runs are crucial for our training as they prepare our bodies and minds for our goal race mileage.

 For LSD runs, you run your specified long run time or distance at a comfortable pace.

-You should feel as though you could carry on a conversation without any problem at all times throughout your run.
-If at any time you begin to feel uncomfortable, slow down until you reach a comfortable pace again.
+You should be able to carry on a conversation without any trouble at all times throughout your run.
+If you begin to feel uncomfortable at any time, slow down until you feel comfortable again.

 #2: Back-to-Backs

-Back-to-backs are two consecutive long runs, usually placed on weekends to ensure enough time.
+Back-to-backs are two consecutive long runs.

-Both runs are done at an easy, conversation pace, as the focus is improving endurance and gaining confidence.
+Both long runs are done at an easy, conversation pace, as the focus is improving endurance and gaining confidence.

 Another benefit of back-to-backs is that you can practice running on tired legs.